grantdevon/grantdevon/README.md

 - 🧑🏻‍💻 I am a react-native developer with a passion for mobile applications.
 - 👀 I’m interested in peace, green energy and positivity
 - 📫 How to reach me - grantsolomons62@gmail.com
-- Please note this is a personal profile, not a proffesional one.
+- Please note this is a personal profile, not a professional one.

 <!---
 grantdevon/grantdevon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.